apacheignite/documentation/compute-grid/load-balancing.md

 [/block]
 Load balancing component balances job distribution among cluster nodes.
 In Apache Ignite, load balancing is achieved via `LoadBalancingSpi` which controls load on all nodes and makes sure that every node in the cluster is equally loaded.
 In homogeneous environments with homogeneous tasks, load balancing is achieved by random or round-robin policies.
 However, in many other use cases, especially under uneven load, more complex adaptive load-balancing policies may be needed.

-`LoadBalancingSpi` adopts the early load balancing technique.
+`LoadBalancingSpi` adopts the early load balancing technique where a job is scheduled for execution on a specific node before the job is sent to the cluster.

 [block:callout]
 {